mjordan/islandora_workbench_docs/docs/fields.md

 ![Linked agent example](images/linked_agent.png)

-To be able to populate Typed Relation fields using CSV data with the three pieces of required data (authority list, relation type, target term), Islandora Workbench supports CSV values that contain the corresponding namespace, relator code, and taxonomy term ID, each separated by a colon (`:`), like this:.
+To be able to populate Typed Relation fields using CSV data with the three pieces of required data (authority list, relation type, target term), Islandora Workbench supports CSV values that contain the corresponding namespace, relator code, and taxonomy term ID, each separated by a colon (`:`), like this:

 `relators:art:30`